-- See the June Hike Schedule for full details on this month’s organized hikes.
+- See the Beaver Valley Club Hike Schedule for details on our organized hikes.

 - Hiker Drop-off Service Trail Angels program helps hikers who need a lift to a hike start in the Beaver Valley section.

 A Reason to Celebrate!

 Join us for the Opening Ceremony of our new Camplin reroute on Wednesday, August 21 at 9:30 AM!

 Meet at the western trail head of the reroute on the north side of Fox Ridge Road, about 1.3 km west of the corner of Fox Ridge Road and the Blue Mountains/Euphrasia Town Line, northwest of the town of Duncan.
 (Fox Ridge Road is the first intersection north of Duncan on the Blue Mountains/Euphrasia Town Line road).
 This marks the southwest corner of our new Camplin property.